Indigo Girls: Personal lives

 Both Ray and Saliers use she/her pronouns.
-They long identified themselves as lesbians, but more recently, Ray and Saliers have publicly commented that they are or previously have been sexually attracted to men in their lives, and that they identify as queer.
-More specifically, Ray has openly talked about her gender dysphoria and identifying as gender fluid, and the challenges she has felt in her own body.
-“I definitely still feel like a guy a lot of the time, but I guess I’ve just gotten to a place where like, ‘Well, I have fought really hard to be in this body and I’m just gonna stay here,’ and also felt somewhat evenly split between male and female to the point where I was like, ‘I don’t know if I can choose, like I think I’m gonna have to just live in the center,’” Ray said.
+They long identified themselves as lesbians, but more recently Ray and Saliers have publicly commented they are or previously have been sexually attracted to men in their lives, and that they identify as queer.
+More specifically, Ray has openly talked about her gender dysphoria and identifying as gender-fluid, and the challenges she has felt in her own body.
+“I definitely still feel like a guy a lot of the time, but I guess I’ve just gotten to a place where, like, ‘Well, I have fought really hard to be in this body and I’m just gonna stay here,’ and also felt somewhat evenly split between male and female to the point where I was like, ‘I don’t know if I can choose, like I think I’m gonna have to just live in the center,’” Ray said.
 Both Saliers and Ray have spoken openly about having internalized homophobia.
 Because of their engagements for LGBT rights, they are regarded as icons of the movement.

 Amy Ray has long lived in the foothills of the North Georgia Mountains with her longtime partner, filmmaker Carrie Schrader from Seattle, whom she’s been with since 2001.
 In November 2013, Schrader gave birth to the couple’s child, Ozilline “Ozie” Graydon.
 Ozie is named after Ray’s grandmother, who was also the inspiration for the 1999 Indigo Girls song “Ozilline,” penned by Ray.

 Saliers married her longtime girlfriend, former Indigo Girls tour manager Tristin Chipman, at New York City Hall in 2013.
 Chipman, a Canadian, is from Calgary, "but she spent most of her adult life in Toronto," according to Saliers between songs when performing onstage in Vancouver in 2013.